Apply AS9100D to Baking Cookies

 - Update the grocery list if replacing any ingredients or if requiring brand name items.

 - Maintain records of production batches for first baked-first-out delivery.

-- Perform first article inspection to verify your bakery processes.
+- Perform the first article inspection to verify your bakery processes.

-- Provide for the prevention, detection, and removal of foreign objects, such as replace wire brushes with nylon cleaning brushes, and identify persons authorizing any changes.
+- Provide for the prevention, detection, and removal of foreign objects, such as replacing wire brushes with nylon cleaning brushes, and identify persons authorizing any changes.